-C W Hawkins “The History of Alton in Hampshire” published by Alton Urban District Council in 1973 talks on page 64 of the training of a Volunteer Corps following the start of the great war who trained Drills weekly in the Cellars of Crowley’s Brewery, and where there was also miniature rifle range.
-Crowley’s brewery was located where Sainsbury’s now is.
+C W Hawkins book, “The History of Alton in Hampshire” published by Alton Urban District Council in 1973 talks on page 64 of the training of a Volunteer Corps following the start of the Great War who trained Drills weekly in the Cellars of Crowley’s Brewery, and where there was also a miniature rifle range.
+Crowley’s Brewery was located where Sainsbury’s now is.
 The article goes on to state that practice also took place in the outdoor range at Wilsom Lime kilns.

-With dark clouds building in Europe the War Ministry made Drill Halls up and down the country available to newly formed civilian rifle clubs for a peppercorn (*) rent, with the obvious objective of having more young men capable of using firearms.
+With dark clouds building in Europe, Britain’s War Ministry made Drill Halls up and down the country available to newly-formed civilian rifle clubs for a peppercorn (*) rent, with the obvious objective of having more young men capable of using firearms with knowledge and skill.

-(*) rents stayed at this peppercorn until the army, navy and air force were finally amalgamated into the current Ministry of Defence in 1964 https://en.wikipedia.org/wiki/Ministry_of_Defence_(United_Kingdom) whereupon rents became much more commercial.
+(*) Rents stayed at this peppercorn rate until the army, navy and air force were finally amalgamated into the current Ministry of Defence in 1964 https://en.wikipedia.org/wiki/Ministry_of_Defence_(United_Kingdom) whereupon rents became much more commercial.

 23rd October 1936